odama626/solid-validation/readme.md

 # @sparkstone/solid-validation

-A lightweight and flexible form validation library for Solid.js.
+A lightweight and flexible validation library for Solid.js.
 It provides a simple API to validate form inputs, handle submission state, and manage error messages.
+It now also supports validation outside of forms and inputs.

 ## Installation